Where you have chemotherapy

 - Portacath or port – a small chamber that sits under your skin at the end of the central line in your chest

 You are usually at the hospital for a few hours.
-Before you can have your treatment you have to have blood tests.The results need to have come through to make sure it is safe for you to have treatment.
+Before you can start your treatment you have to have blood tests.The doctors need to see the results to make sure it is safe for you to have treatment.
 Also, chemotherapy drips are made by the pharmacist for each person.
 They usually do this once the blood test results have come through.
 The amount of chemotherapy in the drip is individual for you and is worked out based on how much you weigh, your height and your general health.

-You may need to take some tablets before you go into the hospital such as anti sickness drugs which you will be given.
-If you forget to take them still go for your appointment and tell the nurse when you arrive.
+You may need to take some tablets before you go into the hospital such as anti sickness drugs.
+If you forget to take them, still go for your appointment and tell the nurse when you arrive.

 You usually have treatment while sitting in a chair.
-As you will be in the day clinic for a few hours it is a good idea to take things to do while you are there such as newspapers or a book.
-You will be given telephone numbers to use if you have any problems at home.
+As you will be in the day clinic for a few hours it is a good idea to take things to do while you are there, such as newspapers or a book.
+You will be given telephone numbers to call if you have any problems at home.

 View a transcript of this video here.
 (Opens in a new window)

-If you need treatment for a few days but don’t need to stay in the hospital you may stay in a hotel or other residence near the hospital paid for by the hospital.
+If you need treatment for a few days but don’t need to stay in the hospital you may stay in a hotel or other residence nearby.
+This is paid for by the hospital.
 You then go to the day clinic everyday for treatment.
 You will have a contact number if you need help or advice.
 This is called an ambulatory clinic or Ambi-care.
 How you have treatment will depend on the type of chemotherapy you are having.
 You may have your treatment into a vein through a portable pump.

 Some chemotherapy treatments mean a short stay in a hospital ward – perhaps overnight or for a couple of days.
 This is usually either because